 The Police will deal with all matters of careless/riding/cycling as best they can.
 It's vital to remember that the vulnerable road users such as pedestrians, cyclists, motorcyclists and horse riders are at much greater risk of serious injury and death than those in cars.
 Our priority should always be to protect those most vulnerable.

-The Police will not respond to every upload due to the high volume of submissions received, but rest assured it will be dealt with accordingly.
+We will strive to update each submitter regarding the outcome of their allegation.
+All submissions are dealt with pro-actively to help reduce risk taking and poor driving on our counties roads.
 If the case goes to court or more evidence is required, then you will be contacted for further details.